Power-SLIC: Fast Superpixel Segmentations by Diagrams: Optimal Power-SLIC and Power-SLIC

-The advantages of the diagram approach over SLIC have been discussed above.
-We emphasize again that the boundaries of GBPDs are polynomials of maximum degree~2.
-This regularization step results in rather regular and smooth superpixels.

-\paragraph{Optimal Power-SLIC} Here, we give an algorithm to compute GBPDs as described above.
-As in~\cite{philmag} we can compute them by exploiting a strong relation between (anisotropic) power diagrams and constrained clusterings shown in~\cite{briedengritzmann10} (see also~\cite{briedengritzmann12}).
-We consider the following linear program.
+\paragraph{Optimal Power-SLIC} We first present an algorithm to compute GBPDs as described above.
+As in~\cite{philmag}, we can achieve this by exploiting a strong relation between constrained clustering and (anisotropic) power diagrams shown in~\cite{briedengritzmann10} (see also~\cite{briedengritzmann12}).
+We consider the following linear program:

-Its dual is given by
+Its dual is given by:

-The problem modeled by~\labelcref{lp:primal} is the \emph{ balanced least-squares assignment problem}.
-The task is to assign the $x_{p_j}$ to sites in such a way that precisely~$\kappa_i$ of them are assigned to site~$s_i,$ $i\in[k],$ while the sum of squared distances of the assigned $x_{p_j}$ to their assigned sites measured via the norm $||\cdot||_{A_i}$ is minimized.
-As the constraint matrix of the problem is totally unimodular, there will be a binary optimal solution to~\labelcref{lp:primal}, i.e., in this solution $\xi^*_{ij}$ is either 0 or 1 with $\xi^*_{ij}=1$ if, and only if, $x_{p_j}$ is assigned to site~$s_i.$
+The problem modeled by~\labelcref{lp:primal} is the balanced least-squares assignment problem.
+The task is to assign $x_{p_j}$ to sites in such a way that precisely~$\kappa_i$ of them are assigned to site~$s_i$, for each $i\in[k],$ while the sum of squared distances of the assigned $x_{p_j}$ to their assigned sites, measured via the norm $||\cdot||_{A_i}$, is minimized.
+As the constraint matrix of the problem is totally unimodular, there will be a binary optimal solution to~\labelcref{lp:primal}, i.e., in this solution, $\xi^*_{ij}$ is either 0 or 1 where $\xi^*_{ij}=1$ if, and only if, $x_{p_j}$ is assigned to site~$s_i.$

 Optimal solutions to~\labelcref{lp:primal} can be characterized in terms of GBPDs.
-To state this precisely we need the following notion.
-A diagram is said to \emph{induce} a binary clustering if, and only if, all the $x_{p_j}$ assigned to the same cluster lie in the same diagram cell.
+To state this precisely, we apply the following notion: a diagram is said to induce a binary assignment if, and only if, all $x_{p_j}$ assigned to the same cluster lie in the same diagram cell.

-\begin{theorem}[Special case of \cite{Brieden2017}] A balanced assignment is a basic solution of the linear program \labelcref{lp:primal} if and only if there exists a parameter vector $\apdweights \in \R^k$ such that the GBPD with parameters $(A_i, s_i, \mu_i)$, $i \in [k]$ induces this binary assignment.
-Moreover with a solution $(\lambda^*,\eta^*)$ of \cref{lp:dual} that fulfills strict complementary slackness, we can choose $\mu=\lambda^*.$ \end{theorem}
+\begin{theorem}[Special case of \cite{Brieden2017}] A balanced assignment is a basic solution of the linear program \labelcref{lp:primal} if and only if there exists a parameter vector $\apdweights \in \R^k$ such that the GBPD with parameters $(A_i, s_i, \mu_i)$, $i \in [k]$, induces this binary assignment.
+Moreover, with a solution $(\mu^*,\eta^*)$ of \cref{lp:dual} that fulfills strict complementary slackness, we can choose $\mu=\mu^*.$ \end{theorem}